Find Affordable College Courses

 San Jose, CA

-Cogswell College ranked #6 on this year’s Best Communications Technology/Support Schools in California list.
-Cogswell is a fairly small private for-profit school located in the city of San Jose.
+Cogswell College did quite well in this year’s ranking of the best schools for communications technologies and support students.
+It came in at #6 on the list.
+Cogswell is a small private for-profit school located in the city of San Jose.

 While working on their degree, communications technologies and support majors at Cogswell accumulate an average of around $31,000 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $629.